Grant Bradburn: Playing career

+When bowling in a match against Central Districts in 1997, he deliberately bowled a wide down the legside that beat the wicketkeeper and went for four runs ending the game denying the batsman, Mathew Sinclair, a century leaving him on 99 not out.
+The Central Districts team felt that this was very unsporting of Bradburn, who was subsequently fined $100 for the incident.

-Bradburns international career seemed over when he was left out of the New Zealand side after the 1992/93 series in Sri Lanka, but he was recalled in 2000/01 at the age of 35 although without any great success.
-In all, he played seven Test matches and 11 One-Day Internationals and ended his career as the player with most appearances for Northern Districts with 115 matches with 4614 runs at an average of 27.96.
+Bradburns international career seemed over when he was left out of the New Zealand side after the 1992/93 series in Sri Lanka, but he was recalled in 2000/01 at the age of 35.
+In all, he played seven Tests and 11 One-Day Internationals and ended his career as the player with most appearances for Northern Districts, playing 115 matches and scoring 4,614 runs at an average of 27.96.

 Coaching career

 After retirement he ran a family sports store along with coaching Northern Districts A. When Andy Moles was appointed the New Zealand coach in 2008, Bradburn filled the spot left by him as Northern Districts coach for the rest of the season.
 He was also head coach of New Zealand A and the Under-19 side.

 In April 2014, Bradburn was named as Scotland's new head coach.
-His first major job was to get prepare them for 2015 World Cup.

 Bradburn's appointment was until the end of 2017 and was extended until the end of 2018.
-On June 10th 2018, Bradburn coached Scotland to an historic 1st ever victory against England in a high scoring ODI at The Grange in Edinburgh.
+In June 2018, Bradburn coached Scotland to an historic first victory against England in a high scoring ODI at The Grange in Edinburgh.

-In September 2018, Bradburn was named as Pakistan's new fielding coach for 3 years ahead of 2018 Asia cup.
+In September 2018, Bradburn was named as Pakistan's new fielding coach for three years ahead of the 2018 Asia Cup.
 He resigned in October 2021, citing family reasons and pursuit of "further coaching opportunities".
+In May 2023, Bradburn was appointed as the head coach of the Pakistan cricket team on a two-year deal.

+Bradburn was appointed as head coach at Glamorgan County Cricket Club on a three-year contract in January 2024.
+He was sacked on 30 December 2024, after being charged with misconduct by the independent cricket regulator following allegations of inappropriate behaviour.

 Personal life

-His father Wynne also played for Northern Districts and represented New Zealand in 2 Test matches.
-He also owns a hockey/cricket shop.
+Bradburn's father Wynne also played for Northern Districts and represented New Zealand in two Test matches.